AgtLucas/old-agtlucas/app/_posts/2014-02-13-video-frontend-security.markdown

 description: Mike West talk about Security on Frontend
 ---

-In this video, Mike West talk about Security on Frontend areas.
+In this video, <a href="https://twitter.com/mikewest" target="_blank">Mike West</a> talk about Security on Frontend areas.

 Enjoy!